 With a lightweight consistency, this face primer glides on with ease and fills pores to create a smooth base for makeup.
 Safe enough to use in sensitive areas, like under the eyes, this face primer sets with a matte finish so you get a shine-free base for your look.

-This matte primer features a rice protein in the formula to help absorb and control excess oil, solving oil issues at the root.
+This primer features a rice protein in the formula to help absorb and control excess oil, solving oil issues at the root.
 Applied to skin via a dropper, this liquid primer isn’t greasy and works great at controlling shine on the skin.
-This primer can also be used as a brow serum to tame hairs into place.
+Can be used as a brow serum to tame hairs.

-While this is a great primer for shine control, other buyers noticed it had a hard time controlling oil with all-day wear.
+Some buyers noticed this primer had a hard time controlling oil with all-day wear.

-The ease of not having to rub this into skin to apply makes this ideal for traveling or getting ready on the go and features a lightweight formula to leave skin smooth and soft for makeup.
+The ease of not having to rub this into skin to apply makes this ideal for traveling or getting ready on the go.
+Lightweight formula to leave skin smooth and soft for makeup.
 This vegan, cruelty-free primer spray smooths pores and fine lines while combating shine to give you a matte look that’ll last all day.

 Some shoppers found this primer to be drying to their skin with regular use.